 Brianna Lombardo, Riley Sims © Mathieu Doyon

-In the great march of the world, humans are nothing more than sad little animals.
-But animals that console themselves in beauty and in desire for immortality.
-For this, men will invent religions, philosophies and civilizations.
+Seen from the perspective of the world as a whole, humans are nothing more than sad little animals.
+But animals who find consolation in beauty and the will to immortality.
+In pursuit of these, humans will devise religions, philosophies, and civilizations.
 They will conquer, dominate, oppress.
 And procreate.
-They will make up stories and write History.
-But very rarely will they understand where they stand and never really escape their condition.
-And deep down, men are those animals of no significance who only aspire to more and better.
+They will subject their bodies and minds to measurement and study, they will invent stories and write history.
+But very rarely will they understand themselves, and complete self-overcoming is impossible.
+For deep down, humans are only animals of no significance, always craving more, and aspiring to better things.

 Animal Triste is a co-production with Canada Dance Festival.
 The project is supported by the Canada Council for the Arts, the Conseil des arts et des lettres du Québec and the Conseil des arts de Montréal.